VET DOMAIN

 SHB20216 Certificate III in Beauty Services

 These certificates are a two-year program which requires you to complete units 1-4 in Hair & Beauty.
-It is studied as a VCE/VET course within the VCE or VCAL certificate.
+It is studied as a VCE/VET course within the VCE or VCE VM certificate.
 If selected as part of your VCE studies, it will be a fifth or sixth subject of choice (not one of your four primary subjects).

 What does this mean for me?